CMMC Phase One started November 10! Here's everything you need to know.

 As security expectations rise, so too do the methods by which those standards are upheld.
 To uphold the CMMC standard, there are a few mechanisms in place.

-Overall, companies hoping to secure contracts from DoD agencies will have to meet these standards through either voluntary or mandatory compliance processes.
+Overall, companies hoping to secure contracts from DoW agencies will have to meet these standards through either voluntary or mandatory compliance processes.
 Companies must understand the importance of meeting these stringent requirements and take steps now in order to remain competitive and protect their data from being compromised.

 CMMC Considerations for Small Businesses in the DIB